WGBH-MLA/openvault3/app/views/exhibits/the-advocates.md

-# The Advocates: a Retrospective on an Important— and Still Relevant Innovation in Public Affairs Television
+# The Advocates: An Important & Relevant Innovation in Public Affairs Television

 1